Fraser's Hill: Transport

 Before 2001, the only road that linked Fraser's Hill and the rest of Malaysia was Federal Route 56 (also known as Jalan Bukit Fraser 1 or Jalan Gap-Bukit Fraser), which runs from the hill station to The Gap.
 Unlike most federal roads in Malaysia, Jalan Bukit Fraser is a single-lane federal road whose direction used to be reversed hourly before the newer Jalan Bukit Fraser 2 Route 148 was completed in August 2001 for downhill traffic at a cost of RM 50 million.
-Now the road is used for uphill traffic at all times.
+Now, the older Federal Route 56 is used for uphill traffic at all times and the newer Federal Route 148 is used for downhill traffic.
 It is maintained by the Malaysian Public Works Department (JKR) and the Fraser's Hill Development Corporation (FHDC).
 The road can be accessed by car, taxi, motorcycle and bicycle.
 Double-decker buses are prohibited from using the Fraser's Hill roads.
 Every area within Fraser's Hill is connected by several roads formerly known as Federal Route 422.
 Most of the road names inside Fraser's Hill, such as Lady Guillemard Road and Lady Maxwell Road, have remained unchanged since Malaysian independence.

 Fraser’s Hill used to have a petrol station that served both residents and visitors to the area but ceased operations in 2001.
 To overcome this dilemma, individuals sell petrol in bottles in this area to accommodate drivers who need it.
 Fraser's Hill also used to have public transportation but this service has since been discontinued when the Pahang Lin Siong bus that provided a bus link between Fraser's Hill, Raub and Kuala Kubu Bharu ended their service before 2001.
 The residents of Fraser's Hill hope that the government will reintroduce bus services in this area in the nearest future.